tinymce/tinymce/README.md

 For the professional software teams that require more in-depth efficiency, compliance or collaborative features built to enterprise-grade standards, please [get in touch with our team](https://www.tiny.cloud/contact/).

-Tiny also offers dedicated SLA's and support for professional development teams.
+Tiny also offers dedicated SLAs and support for professional development teams.

 ## Compiling and contributing